 Did you know that dogs age 7 – 15 years faster than you?
 So an annual vet check is equivalent of a human going to the doctor’s office once every 7– 15 years!
 A lot can happen in this time.
 We recommend a yearly check-up to help us detect any health issues early in order to provide effective treatment options.
 This will ensure they maintain a healthy life.
-However, for senior dogs, it is recommended they visit at least twice yearly.
+However, for senior dogs, it is recommended they visit at least twice a year.
 Like people, their health problems increase in severity and frequency with age.

 Getting your puppy off to a healthy start is very important for their long-term health.

 We encourage regular checkups and vaccinations during early life.
 We can also advise and organise nutrition and parasite management during the early months.
 Desexing will be discussed and microchipping will be recommended for easy, permanent and cost-effective identification for the new family member.

 - At Pet Doctor we offer FREE first puppy checks for new puppy owners with puppies under 6 months of age (breeders excluded).